srmullen/boethius/packages/boethius/README.md

 - If a view doesn't have this.group then it is more like a template.
 - Rendering ofter requires multiple render methods for various parts intertwined with render method calls on other "templates".
 - subsequent render method calls require both the view and the group.
 Hard to keep explicit reference between view and group without group property on the view.

+TODO: There should be a segregation between files that require paper.js and those that do not.